 A predisposition towards the Arts does not mean that one should forego ambition for academic excellence.

-Using a carefully calibrated mix of rigorous high school academics and classical arts training,
+feed another.
+Using a carefully callibrated mix of rigorous high school academics and training in the arts,

 SMALL CLASSES MEANS INDIVIDUAL ATTENTION

 With a MAXIMUM of 16 students in any one classroom,students are assured of receiving individual attention.

 Teachers work with students to meet their individual needs.

 Grades 7 – 9 follow the 9 National Compulsory subjects.